Free standard delivery on £50 spend Extra 10% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 • Use protein pasta or lentil/bean-based pasta, which are now widely available and much higher in protein and fibre than standard white pasta.

-9. Increase Protein Portions at Meals
+9. Increase protein portions at meals

 If you typically have a small portion of protein, simply increasing the amount you serve yourself at lunch and dinner can easily add an extra 10-20g of protein per day.
+Instead of aiming for the typical 85-115g portion of a protein source, bump it up to 140-170g and monitor how quickly your daily total increases.

 • This is best done with lower-fat protein sources to keep a balanced nutritional profile.

-10. Carry High-Protein Snacks on the Go
+10. Carry high-protein snacks on the go

 Preparation is key to consistency; having high-protein options readily available prevents you from reaching for low-protein, high-sugar alternatives when hunger hits.
+Keep a mix of options ready for maximum convenience.

 • Pre-prep options include hard-boiled eggs (chilled), canned tuna or salmon, or jerky.